p-groarke/wsay/readme.md

 Options:
  -c, --clipboard                   Speak currently copied text (the text in your clipboard).
-     --fxradio1                    Degrades audio to make it sound a little more like a radio.
-                                   Note : Radio effects are hit or miss due to obscure reasons.
-     --fxradio2                    Degrades audio to make it sound a little more like a radio.
+ -r, --fxradio <value>             Degrades audio to make it sound like a radio.
-                                   Note : Radio effects are hit or miss due to obscure reasons.
+                                   Supported values : 1 to 6.
  -i, --input_text <value>          Play text from '.txt' file.
 Supports speech xml.
+ -I, --interactive                 Enter interactive mode.
+Type sentences, they will be spoken when you press enter.
+                                   Use 'ctrl+c' or type '!exit' to quit.
  -d, --list_devices                List detected playback devices.
  -l, --list_voices                 Lists available voices.
  -X, --nospeechxml                 Disable speech xml detection.
 Use this if the text contains special characters that